smirarab/sepp/sepp-package/README.md

 Anytime you move the package to a new directory, you need to run this again.

-**Notes:**

-* this is a self-contained package and does not require usual SEPP installation steps.
+**Note:**  this is a self-contained package and does not require usual SEPP installation steps.
 In fact, it will not use your installed SEPP even if you have it installed.